 - 2 tablespoons of bacon grease (not necessary but sure makes a big difference)

 - 4 tablespoons of butter, divided (or 6 if you’re not using bacon grease)

 - salt & pepper

 - With your corn shucked and cleaned, place it standing up in a large bowl or pan in your sink.
 (Cutting corn off the cob is quite a task and a messy one at that.
 I think it’s best to do it in the sink.
 You’ll thank me later when it’s time to clean up.)
-Run a sharp knife down the cob cutting the kernels about halfway off leaving the other half attached.
-We’re going to address that other half in a minute.
+Run a sharp knife down the cob cutting the kernels off.

 - Next, we’re going to scrape all the starch and “goody” out of the remaining kernels.
 This is what gives fried corn it’s unique texture and flavor.
-Simply turn your knife perpendicular to the cob and scrape down the sides.
+Simply turn the back of your knife nearly perpendicular to the cob and scrape down the sides.

 - Heat a skillet (preferably cast iron – I always use my great-grandmother’s – it’s one of my most prized possessions – it’s second to be grabbed in case of a fire after my kid) over medium heat and add bacon grease and two tablespoons of butter (or 4 tablespoons of butter if you’re not using the bacon grease – but you should use the bacon grease).
 Once melted, add corn.
 Salt and pepper to taste.

-- Stir frequently cooking for 20 to 30 minutes.
+- Reduce the heat to medium low and stir frequently, cooking for 20 to 30 minutes - or until it's cooked to your liking.
 Immediately before removing from heat, add remaining butter and stir until melted.